-- Access careers resources and information through our Careers Discovery feed and Pathways Programmes, available 24/7. - Book on to and manage careers appointments workshops and events. - Sign up to receive targeted e mails and news. - Access the Birmingham Newman University jobs board for part-time work, work placements/ experience, voluntary positions, and graduate jobs, with the option to sign up to receive e mail alerts for relevant opportunities you may be interested in. - Complete awards through the pathways tab.
+- Access careers resources and information through our Careers Discovery feed and Pathways Programmes, available 24/7. - Book on to and manage careers appointments workshops and events. - Sign up to receive targeted emails and news. - Access the Birmingham Newman University jobs board for part-time work, work placements/ Access to projects to enhance your experience, voluntary positions, and graduate jobs, employability with the option to sign up to receive email alerts for relevant opportunities you may be interested in. - Complete awards through the pathways tab.